hntrl/eventkit/docs/guide/concepts/async-processing.md

 - Work that happens when an observable has finished (cleanup work)
 - Work that happens as a result of an error being thrown (error handling)

 The way that this gets tracked is through the implementation of a [Scheduler](#scheduler).
+Each observable/subscriber has a scheduler that is responsible for tracking the work associated with it.
+By default, all eventkit objects use a default scheduler that handles the async behavior described in this guide, but you can also provide one of the standard schedulers that ship with eventkit, or implement your own to augment the behavior of the scheduler (More on that in the [Scheduling](/guide/concepts/scheduling) section).

 One of the implementation details of the default scheduler is that when we add any work to a subscriber (the object returned by `.subscribe()`), we're adding the work to both the subscriber and the observable it comes from.
 This means that when we're waiting for an observable to finish, we're also implicitly waiting for all the work associated with the subscriber to finish.

 ```ts
 import { AsyncObservable } from "eventkit";